adrirubio/storycrafterllm/README.md

 # StoryCrafterLLM
-StoryCrafterLLM is an advanced language model designed for generating creative and engaging stories.
+StoryCrafterLLM is an advanced language model designed for generating creative and engaging stories!